 Our comprehensive response to the pandemic has been in the two inextricably tied dimensions of the crisis - healthcare and humanitarian.

 This effort has been anchored by members of our own organization, partners, govt. school teachers that we work with, and alumni of our University.

-With this network, backed by Wipro’s technical expertise and distribution reach, we have been able to extend immediate support to 78 lakh people in 467 districts across 26 states and 3 union territories, in the form of food, dry rations and personal hygiene items.
+With this network, backed by Wipro’s technical expertise and distribution reach, we have been able to extend support across states to more than 83 lakh people for livelihood regeneration, food, dry rations and personal hygiene kits.

 STORIES FROM THE FIELD